kamshee/MC10sensors/README.md

 This folder contains scripts and notebooks to process healthy control MC10 sensor data for activity recognition classification.

+Note:
+- HC01 and HC02 datasets had battery issues so data is missing compared to the other datasets.

 `requirements.txt`
 1. List of package and version requirments that need to be installed to run scripts.
 1. To install dependencies run: `pip install -r requirements.txt`